Last Updated: 5/22/23 | May 22nd, 2023

 Visit Shibuya Crossing

-This is quite possibly the busiest and most famous intersection in the world.
+This is quite possibly the busiest and most famous intersection in the world (some 2,500 people cross the street here every two minutes).
 This area is buzzing at night, with bright lights and frenzied activity, like Times Square on steroids.
-Make sure to visit the statue between Shibuya Station and the intersection; it’s a tribute to Hachiko, the loyal dog made famous in the film Hachi: A Dog’s Tale.
+Make sure to visit the dog statue between Shibuya Station and the intersection; it’s a tribute to Hachiko, the loyal dog who would greet his owner at Shibuya Station on return from his daily commute.
+This continued until the owner passed away at work in 1925.
+Hachiko then visited the train station daily and waited for his owner until he also passed away nearly a decade later, in 1935.
+You can find Hachiko at the Hachiko Exit.

 Hang with the Harajuku girls

 Harajuku is an electric and quirky part of town.
 You’ll often see teenage “Harajuku girls” walking around town in unique clothing and colorful hairstyles — imagine a 1990s Gwen Stefani video come to life.
-There’s also a monthly Harajuku Fashion Walk, in which costumed cos-players parade around — for dates, check out the group’s Twitter account (@harajuku_fw).
+It’s one of the best places to people-watch and admire some of the more eye-catching elements of modern Japanese culture.

 Experience a Tea Ceremony

 No visit to Japan is complete without experiencing a traditional tea ceremony.
 While these are usually long and expensive experiences, there are definitely some budget-friendly options for anyone looking to experience the ceremony without breaking the bank.
-Here are a few worth checking out:
+True Japan runs ceremonies in Tokyo for 8,800 JPY per person.
+They last 75 minutes.

 Watch Traditional Japanese Theatre

 Kabuki theatre is a traditional form of Japanese performance involving dance and drama.
 The costumes and makeup are heavily stylized, making for a very visual performance.
 The Kabukizaka Theatre, located in Ginza, is the best locale to see one of these incredible displays.
-You can purchase tickets for an entire show or just one act if you’re not ready to commit to a longer performance (they’re in Japanese and last a few hours).
+Just keep in mind that performances are in Japanese.

 Tokyo Itinerary: Day 4